Lead Opinion

 SPECIAL DUTY EXCEPTION

 In derogation of the Tort Immunity Act, the courts have carved out a common law exception which is styled the special duty exception.
 The effect of this exception is to render municipalities liable for ordinary negligence where four elements are present, namely: (1) the municipality is uniquely aware of the particular danger or risk to which plaintiff is exposed; (2) there are specific negligent acts or omissions on the part of the municipality; (3) the specific acts or omissions must be affirmative or willful in nature; and (4) the injury must occur while the plaintiff is under the direct and immediate control of municipal employees or agents.
 Burdinie v.
-Village of Glendale Heights (1990), 139 Ill.
-2d 501, 508.
+Village of Glendale Heights (1990),

 THE MAJORITY OPINION

-The majority opinion, in affirming the judgment against the City, declines to consider the City‘s argument that the special duty exception is a usurpation of the Illinois Constitution and the Tort Immunity Act which was passed in pursuance thereof because the constitutional argument was first raised on appeal.
+The majority opinion, in affirming the judgment against the City, declines to consider the City’s argument that the special duty exception is a usurpation of the Illinois Constitution and the Tort Immunity Act which was passed in pursuance thereof because the constitutional argument v/as first raised on appeal.
 Next, the majority concludes that the four elements of the special duty exception were met.

 ANALYSIS

 Contrary to the assertion of the majority, this court is not bound to disregard a constitutional issue simply because it was not raised at the trial level.
-When the interests of justice require it, we can and should consider any
+When the interests of justice require it, we can and should consider any issue that is germane to the case whether or not it was argued below or presented at all.
+This is, after all, the Supreme Court of Illinois.
+As such, we are the ultimate and final arbiters of the law of

-Several additional observations are in order.
+Several additional observations áre in order.
 First, any caring person must feel some degree of sympathy for the injured plaintiff and hope that there would be some mechanism to give her compensation.
 Second, there is no legal liability on the part of the policeman or the City of Chicago.

 There is no liability because sovereign immunity bars it; because the courts cannot, by expounding a so-called special duty exception, legitimately override the Illinois Constitution and Acts passed in pursuance thereof; and finally, because even if the special duty exception were to be applied, it does not fit the facts of this case.